 Another announcer, Bill Gordon, heard me talking on-air about the music.
 “Don’t do that,” he cautioned.
 “It’s not in our contract.
 If the management hears you, they’ll start expecting all of us to do that.”

 The rules of how to communicate with the engineers in the control room were very precise.
 There were hand signals, the simplest way to communicate, given that the on-air studios were all separated by glass windows and hallways in a u-shape surrounding the control room.

 Grobe scheduled which announcers would host standard broadcasts and newscasts.
-There were some which were not considered standard, of course, such as “Bright and Early” with George or “Cocktail Time” hosted by Duncan Pirnie, 10 years older than I.
+There were some that were not considered standard, of course, such as “Bright and Early” with George or “Cocktail Time,” hosted by Duncan Pirnie, 10 years older than I.

 In a rolling baritone he playfully said just a few sly words during the only QXR program resembling pop music.
 Duncan, by the way, was physically the largest on the staff at a time when obesity was less common than it is now.
-And, coincidentally, his father Donald had been a successful concert baritone whom my aunt Marion had sometimes accompanied.
-Later he became part of the faculty at Sanford Prep when I had been a student there. (see above material about my boyhood.)
+And, coincidentally, his father Donald had been a successful concert baritone, whom my aunt Marion had sometimes accompanied on the piano.
+Later he became part of the faculty at Sanford Prep when I had been a student there.
+(See above material about my boyhood.)